-Do you think you know how to practise Buddhism the right way?
-Let us discuss on this subject.
+Do you think you know how to practise Buddhism correctly or in the right way?
+Let us discuss this subject.

-When it comes to Buddhism, many Buddhist laities seem to proclaim their deep understanding on the way of life as outlined by Shakyamuni Buddha, the founder of Buddhism.
+When it comes to the correct path to Buddhism, many Buddhist laities seem to proclaim their deep understanding of the way of life as outlined by Shakyamuni Buddha, the founder of Buddhism.
 Having read hundreds of Buddhist books, debating back and forth among Buddhist friends on the concepts of correct living and achieving Nibbanaship, oftentimes this group of people think they have nailed the major aspects of Buddhism right.

 However, that isn’t the case.
 Remember, as much as you think you have successfully grasped a handful of Buddhist knowledge, there is still a tree full of knowledge yet to be comprehended and discovered.

-If you are an atheist who do not believe anything, then obviously you will have no interest in any belief.
-Similarly, if you are free thinker, you will also have little interest to learn any belief.
+If you are an atheist who does not believe anything, then obviously you will have no interest in any belief.
+Similarly, if you are a free thinker, you will also have little interest to learn any correct Buddhist belief.

 We must first ensure that we are ready to accept any genuine Buddhist belief in order for one to take a step further into the proper path to Buddhism.

-2. Do you have any criterion to learn proper Buddhism?
+2. Do you have any criteria to learn proper Buddhism?

 It is pointless if one has no sincerity to learn Buddhism.
-Many Buddhist merely believe in superficial Buddhism such as chanting, taking vegetarian diets and praying to Bodhisattvas and Buddhas.
+Many Buddhists merely believe in superficial Buddhism such as chanting, taking vegetarian diets and praying to Bodhisattvas and Buddhas.